-- Explore business models and car-share options; negotiate with an existing car-share company and/or put a call to market to solicit interest in operating in Kamloops; and prioritize opportunities to integrate plug-in hybrid and EVs into car sharing fleets. - □ Encourage the use of established car sharing services in new developments in higher-density urban areas to reduce parking space requirements while meeting the mobility needs of residents.
+- ☐ Explore business models for car-share options and prioritize opportunities to integrate plug-in hybrid and EVs into car sharing fleets. - ☐ Encourage the use of established car sharing services in new developments in higher-density urban areas to reduce parking space requirements.